Aardvark-team/Aardvark/README.md

 This is a interpretted language meant to be easy and extensible.

 ## Using the command
-Run `./adk help` in the terminal to get help.
+Run `adk help` in the terminal to get help.

-I recomend running `./adk run main.adk`.
+I recomend running `adk run main.adk`.
 That will let you try the `main.adk` example file.

 ## Documentation
 This site will give basic info on how to use the language: [Click Here](https://Aardvark-Docs.programit.repl.co).